2806 Church Avenue

 Not yet ready to buy a home or not sure where to start?

-Register to attend one of our free First-Time Homebuyer Seminars for an overview of the steps to homeownership, do’s and don’ts, and available resources, including down-payment and closing-cost assistance programs for which you may be eligible.
-Click here for the date, time, and location of the next First-Time Homebuyer Seminar.
-Event full?
-Waitlist yourself and you'll automatically be invited to the next date.
+Register to attend one of our free First-Time Homebuyer Webinars for an overview of the steps to homeownership, do’s and don’ts, and available resources, including down-payment and closing-cost assistance programs for which you may be eligible.
+Let us know you're interested by completing this form and we'll notify you of the next event.

 Have you already made an offer on a property?

-If you found a property, made an offer to the seller, and are either in contract or have a closing date, complete this form and a counselor will contact you.
+If you found a property, made an offer to the seller, and are either in contract or have a closing date, go to this form; check "Fast Track" in the Home Buyer Services section; and a counselor will contact you.

 Plan to purchase a home in the next year?

-Complete the following REQUIRED steps to learn about the home-buying process, qualify for certain first-time home buyer mortgages, and determine if you are eligible for down-payment and closing-cost assistance through NHS Brooklyn.
+Complete the following REQUIRED steps to learn about the home-buying process, qualify for certain first-time home buyer mortgages, and determine if you're eligible for down-payment and closing-cost assistance through NHS Brooklyn.

 Step 1: Submit an Application

-Download and complete our Intake Form and submit it to us with all required documents and a money order for $75* made out to NHS Brooklyn.
-After receipt of your complete packet, a HUD-certified homeownership counselor will examine your application and contact you to set up a counseling session.
+Download and complete our Intake Form and follow all directions.
+After receipt of your complete packet, a HUD-certified homeownership counselor will contact you to set up a one-on-one telephone counseling session.

 Step 2: One-on-One Counseling

-Once your Intake Form, copies of documents, and money order are received and reviewed, a counselor will contact you to set up an appointment for one-on-one counseling.
-During the counseling session, the counselor will coach you on the home purchase process and provide you with a personalized credit and budget analysis, affordability analysis, and action plan: your step-by-step guide to achieving successful homeownership.
+Once your complete packet is received and reviewed, a counselor will contact you to set up an appointment for one-on-one counseling.
+During the counseling session, the counselor will coach you on the home purchase process and provide you with a personalized credit and budget analysis, affordability analysis, and action plan: your step-by-step guide to achieving successful home buying.